4b616d696c/FileToHilbert/README.md

 # FileToHilbert
 Visualize data inside files in form of Hilbert curve.

+Red area in output (if present) is a fill so that the curve fits in a square.

 # Usage
 hilbert \<input file\> \<output file\> (uses 1bpp mode)